sonic-net/SONiC/doc/aaa/TACACS+ Design.md

  - A bash plugin to support TACACS+ authorization.
    - Use TACACS+ setting from TACACS+ authentication.
    - Use libtac library from [pam_tacplus](#pam_tacplus) for TACACS+ protocol.
-   - Bash configration file for root user not enable this plugin, root user only use local Authorization.
+   - Bash configuration file for root user not enable this plugin, root user only use local Authorization.

 The following figure show how Bash plugin work with TACACS+ server.
 ```